Disappearance of Lisa Marie Young

 Lisa Marie Young was a 21-year-old Indigenous Canadian who disappeared from Nanaimo, British Columbia, Canada on June 30, 2002.
-She had attended a local nightclub and two house parties, before accepting a ride to a fast-food restaurant, from a man she had just met.
+She had attended a local nightclub and two house parties, before accepting a ride to a fast-food restaurant, from a man, Christopher William Adair, she and her friends met earlier at the club.
 Although Young has never been found, her disappearance is being investigated as a homicide.

 Early life

 Lisa Marie Young was the eldest child and only daughter of Don Young and Marlene "Joanne" Martin.
 She has two younger brothers, Brian and Robin.
 Growing up in Nanaimo, she attended Brechin Elementary and Woodlands Secondary School.
 Young's maternal grandfather (Martin's father, Moses Martin) is Tribal Chief of the Tla-o-qui-aht First Nation on the West Coast of Vancouver Island; Joanne and both of her parents (Moses and Cecilia) attended Kakawis Residential School on nearby Meares Island.

 Young was close with her family.
 Martin described her as an independent woman who was a hard worker with a hard head, and had "inner strength that was totally awesome."
 Dallas Hulley, an acquaintance of Young and the last person to hear from her, described Young as "outgoing, confident, bubbly," and said "She was somebody you noticed right away, at a party or a gathering, or whatever it was.
 She just had a light about her."
 Young was a vegetarian and a fitness enthusiast and enjoyed rollerblading at the waterfront.

 She and a roommate lived next door to her parents in a Barons Road apartment building, but at the time of Young's disappearance, her father was helping her move into her own apartment in northern Nanaimo, something she was excited about.
-Young was also preparing to start a job at a Call centre within two days of her disappearance, and considering pursuing higher education, with the hopes of becoming a television sports broadcaster.
+Young was also preparing to start a job at a call centre within two days of her disappearance, and considering pursuing higher education, with the hopes of becoming a television sports broadcaster.